-Off-Page SEO is the process of deliberately creating links and/or directing traffic to your website from other sources to improve your search ranking position, trustworthiness and domain authority.
-This can be links from blogs, listings, websites, social media etc. It’s important that the sites linking to you are trustworthy too – spammy or dodgy sites that link to you can also make your site look bad and underperform in search results.
+Off-Page SEO is the process of deliberately creating links and/or directing traffic to your website from other sources to improve your online presense, trustworthiness and domain authority.
+These can be links from blogs, listings, websites, social media or other technologies such as the ASR Search Engine.
+It’s important that the sites linking to you are trustworthy too – spammy or dodgy sites that link to you can also make your site look bad and underperform in search results.

 How would I know if my website is SEO compliant?